flairNLP/fundus/docs/how_to_contribute.md

 #### 9.
-Make sure you tested your parser before opening a PR and once again go through the attributes guidelines and ensure your parser is compliant with whatever is being specified there.
+Make sure you tested your parser before opening a PR and once again go through the attributes guidelines and ensure your parser is compliant with them.